jamiedidthis/quartz/content/private/cql/1 - cloud recesses.md

 “Coming, Lan Zhan?” he calls from below, once he is back on the path.

-Lan Wangji shakes his head brusquely.
+Lan Wangji shakes his head curtly.
 Wei Wuxian tosses him a wave and that bright, undaunted smile, and whistles a little as he wanders away.

 ----